kudelskisecurity/youshallnotpass/README.md

 Note that GitLab is deprecating `--registration-token` to use `--token` so choose appropriately depending on how/when you do this.

-4. Add an ID Token named VAULT_ID_TOKEN or CI_JOB_JWT with the vault instance address as the audience claim (if both present VAULT_ID_TOKEN takes priority over CI_JOB_JWT)
+4. Add an ID Token named VAULT_ID_TOKEN or CI_JOB_JWT with the vault instance address as the audience claim (if both present VAULT_ID_TOKEN takes priority over CI_JOB_JWT) inside the `.gitlab-ci.yml` file in your project.

 ```yaml
 stages: